 Think about the heart in all this: an organ with such a profound function.
 It can interact with electromagnetic fields all around us, connecting us to animals, plants, and place.
 It can provide us with valuable intuitive information by modulating the signals of brain and body, if only we take the time to listen.

 But like any skill or any power, it needs nurturing and practice to grow, and atrophies if unused or ignored.

 Slowly, little by little, the heart gets less responsive, less supple, less able to integrate because we essentially deny it the opportunity.
 Imbalances begin to set in, driven by a lack of flexibility.
 Disease finally manifests as an end product: vascular inflammation, high blood pressure, rhythm disturbances, blood stagnation and clotting.

 This isn’t our fault – it’s more our fate, it’s tied to our culture.
 But we can use magic to influence our fates.

 The good news is that we can perceive, measure, and assess imbalances in the cardiovascular system.
 This can give us good information on the state of integration of ourselves and the people with whom we’re working.
 Start with the heart and the blood – the central components of the system, and a general impression and assessment of movement and flow.
 Then explore the deep connection between the heart and nervous system, and learn that the flow of blood can be used as a gauge of how well the cardiovascular system is contributing to psyche and soma – heaven and earth – as well as how responsive the heart itself is to internal neuronal integration.
 Finally look at the state of our distributed internal ocean: the interstitial fluid and how it connects with the flow of blood and the health of the heart.

-Study with Guido online in his upcoming class, Natural Cardio Care: An Herbalist’s Perspective, which features a unique offering of personal assessments and an in depth look at natural options for better cardiovascular vitality.
+Study with Guido online in his on-demand class, Natural Cardio Care: An Herbalist’s Perspective, which features a unique offering of personal assessments and an in depth look at natural options for better cardiovascular vitality.